HackYourFuture/JavaScript1/Week3/MAKEME.md

 ## **2. JavaScript exercises**

-In the following exercises you'll practice every concept you've learned about so far in this module.
+> Inside of your `JavaScript1` fork and inside of the `Week2` folder, create a folder called `homework`.
+Inside of that folder, create a folder called js-exercises.
+For all the following exercises create a new .js file in that folder (5 files in total).
+Make sure the name of each file reflects its content: for example, the filename for exercise one could be giveCompliment.js.

-> Before you start, create a folder called `week2-scripts`.
-Inside, create 5 `.js` files, each dedicated to the exercises in this section.
-Make sure you give the files a name that reflects its content.
-For example, for exercise 1 an appropriate name would be: `giveCompliment.js`.
+> In each file, start off with the string 'use strict'.
+This will make sure the code interpreter will enforce stronger rules when looking at your code.

 **Exercise 1: You are amazing, Noer!**